gammapy/gamma-cat/README.md

 Feedback and contributions welcome!

 For now, we just collect TeV gamma-ray source information.
-Later we might try to ingest and interconnect other catalogs.
+Later we might try to ingest and interconnect other catalogs (e.g. Fermi-LAT GeV catalogs).

 ## Why?
 There's already TeVCat!

 Yes, there is http://tevcat.uchicago.edu/ .

 But TeVCat isn't open.
-You can view the info on their webpage, but you can't download it and use it for your research.
+You can view the info on their webpage, and copy & paste individual numbers, but you can't download a catalog and use it for your research.

 To quote http://tevcat.uchicago.edu/terms.html (accessed August 26, 2016):